MicrosoftDocs/dynamics-365-fraud-protection/content/fpl-lang-ref.md

 ## Using lists in rules

-You can create a rule with a previously created [list](lists.md) with the **ContainsKey** or **Lookup** operators.
+You can use the **ContainsKey** and **Lookup** operators to create a rule with a previously created [list](lists.md).

 ### ContainsKey

-To check whether a one of your lists contains a specific value, use the **ContainsKey** operation.
+To check whether a one of your lists contains a specific value, use the **ContainsKey** operator.
 Specify the list name, the column, and the key that you want to check.

 For example, you create a single-column list of risky email addresses and name it *Risky email list*.